isb-cgc/readthedocs/docs/source/sections/webapp/project data upload.rst

 * microRNA

-  There is one required and one optional column for micorRNA:
+  There is one required and one optional column for micorRNA:`Files and File Formats`_

   * **miRNA_ID** is required and is generally the ID for the miRNA_ID
   * **miRNA_name** is optional and can be used to provide alternative names for the miRNA.
 If not present, the database will have **null** in this column